 One downside of living in Gilbert is that it can take a long time to commute to work.
 In Gilbert, the average commute to work is 31.13 minutes, which is quite a bit higher than the national average.

-In terms of college education, Gilbert is nearly on par with the US average for all cities of 21.84%: 19.32% of adults 25 and older in Gilbert have a bachelor's degree or advanced degree.
+The percentage of adults in Gilbert who are college-educated is close to the national average for all communities of 21.84%: 19.32% of the adults in Gilbert have a bachelor's degree or advanced degree.

 The per capita income in Gilbert in 2022 was $34,053, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $136,212 for a family of four.
 However, Gilbert contains both very wealthy and poor people as well.